cypress-io/cypress/npm/vue/examples/code-coverage/README.md

 ## Disclaimer

 This package is meant to run within the cypress monorepo.
-If you copy this project out of the Cypress monorepo, It will work.
+It will work if you copy this project out of the Cypress monorepo.
 Do not forget to replace the cypress commands in the `package.json` scripts:

 - Open `package.json`